naveenalanthomas/sfquickstarts/site/sfguides/src/mendix_data_loader/ingest_mendix_data.md

 * How to install the Mendix Data Loader
 * How to ingest operational Mendix application data into Snowflake
+* How to schedule ingestion jobs using tasks
 * How to join associated tables

 ## Setting up your Mendix application